-These laws include provisions under workplace health and safety, federal rail safety, pipeline safety and consumer product safety.
+These laws include provisions for workplace health and safety, federal rail safety, pipeline safety and consumer product safety.
 The Supreme Court has also upheld that federal protection may not supersede state statutes and consumer law protections.

 LISTEN AS I SHARE THE STORY OF A RECENT WHISTLEBLOWER CLIENT

-Florida’s Whistleblower Act protects employees from objecting to or refusing to participate in illegal activity, giving written notice to employer of intent to disclose illegal activity and also cooperating with authorities investigating illegal activity.
+Florida’s Whistleblower Act protects employees from objecting to or refusing to participate in illegal activity, giving written notice to employers of intent to disclose illegal activity and also cooperating with authorities investigating illegal activity.